Cubeir/Vanilla-RTX-Tuner/README.md

   ![street-default-vanilla-rtx](https://github.com/user-attachments/assets/bc5af2b1-8dd3-47fc-8344-15bce477ba5d)
   ![street-3x-emissivity-tuned-vanilla-rtx](https://github.com/user-attachments/assets/a545d9c2-2890-46b3-b5f6-3cea7d98e13e)

+- **`Increase Ambient Light`**
+Adds a small amount of emissivity to all surfaces, effectively increasing ambient light.
+This works in conjunction with the Emissivity Multiplier — higher multipliers (e.g. 6.0) will amplify the effect.
+⚠️ Because changes stack on each tuning attempt, only use it on a freshly installed pack.
+Reapplying it on top of previous ambient lighting will rapidly overexpose the world.
+(Tip: Tuning with this option turned on and Emissivity Multiplier left at 1.0 default 3 consecutive times is equal to tuning once but with an emissivity multiplier of 3.0)

 - **`Normal Intensity Adjustment`**
   Updates normal map intensity using a similar formula as the Emissive Multiplier, preserving relative intensity composition even at high percentage increases.

-- **`Material Noise Offset`**
+- **`Material Grain Offset`**
   Creates grainy materials by adding a layer of noise, user input determines the maximum deviation.
   This is done in a safe manner with a special algorithm that makes it nearly impossible to take away from the pack's intended look.
+  Additionally, noise patterns persist throughout animated textures.

 - **`Roughen Up`**
-  Increases roughness on materials using an inverse curve function to impact lower values more than higher ones to more closely match Vibrant Visuals' artstyle.
+  Increases roughness on materials using a decaying curve function to impact glossy surfaces more than rough surfaces, allowing alignment with Vibrant Visuals' artstyle.

   ![roughenup-slider](https://github.com/user-attachments/assets/fa365641-ec26-4a51-b519-c25c6af33843)

 - **`Butcher Heightmaps`**
   Uses a modified color texture to make the heightmaps less refined and more noisy.
-The given number determines effectiveness (0 = no change`, `255 = fully lazy heightmaps).
+The given number determines effectiveness `(0 = no change, 255 = fully lazy heightmaps)`.

 - **`Tune Selection`**
   Begins the tuning process with your current settings.
 Packages are processed locally.
   Changes you make are permanent unless the pack is updated or freshly reinstalled.

-- **`Reinstall Latest Packages`**
-  Downloads and reinstalls the latest Vanilla RTX & Vanilla RTX Normals packages from [this](https://github.com/cubeir/Vanilla-RTX) GitHub repository.

-- **`Export Selection`**
+- **`Reset`**
-  Exports selected packs.
-Useful for sharing your tuned packs with friends or backing up before making more changes.
+  Resets tuning numbers and options to their defaults — this does not reset the pack back to its default state, to do that use `Reinstall Latest Packs` button

 ## Installation Guide